Skip to main content

 project_id: <your-staging-default-project-id>

-For CI/CD or one-off shells, env vars work without configuring anything:
+For CI/CD where there’s no interactive shell, env vars work without configuring anything:

 export RAFF_API_KEY="raff_<your-key>"